ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

     a -> local_ b
     local_ a -> local_ b

-In all cases, the `local_` annotation means "local to the callsite's surrounding region" , or equivalently "outer-region local to the function's region" if the function has a region.
+In all cases, the `local_` annotation means "local to the call site's surrounding region" , or equivalently "regional to the function's region".

 In argument positions, `local_` indicates that the function may be passed local values.
 As always, the `local_` keyword does not *require* a local value, and you may pass global values to such functions.
+(This is an example of the fact that global values can always be weakened to local ones.)
 In effect, a function of type `local_ a -> b` is a function accepting `a` and returning `b` that promises not to capture any reference to its argument.